-The deferred tax liability at acquisition on the client relationship was £4.2 million based on a book base of £16.5 million and a tax base of nil at the date of acquisition.
+The deferred tax liability at acquisition on the client relationship was $\pounds 4.2$ million based on a book value base of $\pounds 16.5$ million and a tax base of nil at the date of acquisition.

-£'000

-Consideration transferred 57,148

-Fair value of net assets acquired (11,513)
+Provisional £'000 Adjustments £'000 Final £'000 Consideration transferred 57,148 (1,269) 55,879 Fair value of net assets acquired (11,513) (262) (11,775) Goodwill 45,635 (1,531) 44,104

-Goodwill 45,635

-The goodwill arising from the acquisition represents the knowledge and experience of the workforce, who are instrumental to securing future revenue growth, the new client relationships anticipated to arise post-acquisition and a proportion of goodwill that is, by its nature, unidentifiable and represents modus operandi of all the assets combined, which generates profits.
+The goodwill, which is not tax deductible, arising from the acquisition represents the knowledge and experience of the workforce, who are instrumental to securing future revenue growth, the new client relationships anticipated to arise post-acquisition and a proportion of goodwill that is, by its nature, unidentifiable and represents modus operandi of all the assets combined, which generates profits.